open-telemetry/opentelemetry-specification/specification/api-tracing.md

-Alternatives for the name update may be late `Span` creation, when Span is started with the explicit timestamp from the past at the moment where the final `Span` name is known.
-Or reporting a `Span` with the desired name as a child `Span`.
+Alternatives for the name update may be late `Span` creation, when Span is started with the explicit timestamp from the past at the moment where the final `Span` name is known, or reporting a `Span` with the desired name as a child `Span`.

 Required parameters: